htrajan/ht-drawsteel/Bestiary/Radenwight Piper.md

 **Musical Suggestion**

-At the end of the piper’s turn, they can choose an adjacent creature and slide them 2, ignoring stability.
+At the end of the piper's turn, they can choose an adjacent creature and slide them 2, ignoring stability.